RimoChan/match-you/README.en.md

     - mother.js
     - grandmother.js

-And don't forget one thing, the goal is to clean up the existing dependencies, not making the environment worse, so do not delete anything like configuration files...
+And don't forget one thing, the goal is to clean up the existing dependencies, not completely mess up the environment, so do not delete anything like configuration files...